 The concepts and skills developed during AP®; and IB coursework directly lead into college-level material, and a student’s willingness to truly engage in this work and achieve their best will set them up for success at the college level.

 Grades still matter, even after applications are submitted!

-grade grades, plus a mid-year check on senior year grades, it’s a fact that most every college will require students to submit a final grade report.
+While colleges initially only see a combination of 9th-11th grade grades, plus a mid-year check on senior year grades, it’s a fact that most every college will require students to submit a final grade report.